Communicator, Lecturer, and Practitioner-Researcher

 About Me

-I am a disaster scientist and emergency management researcher.
-My work lies at the intersection of public health, education, and communications.
+I am a disaster sociologist + socio-hydrologist.
+My work lies at the intersection of public health, sustainable drinking water access, and science communication and policy.

 I have professional experience in risk communication, science communication, university-level instruction, business continuity, risk management, and project management.